bradenmacdonald/neolace/arch-decisions/008-properties.md

 * "Electric car" (Entry) shows "maximum range: 650 km" (property value, computed using a lookup expression based on the "range" value properties of all other "electric" car entries in the database)

+**Simple Property Values** refers to lookup expressions that are attached to an Entry Type, and which will be displayed on all entries of that type.
+Unlike regular properties, there is no associated "property entry" for a simple property value.
+They are useful for summarizing relationships between entries, and can be quickly added as part of the schema - but for more advanced use cases it's better to create full-fledged properties.

 ## Fact

 Internally in Neolace, whenever a relationship property is set on an entry, a